ZDiriye/ecs-threat-composer/README.md

 yarn global add serve
 serve -s build
 ```
-Then paste in your browser:
+Then in your browser run:
 ```text
 http://localhost:3000
 ```
 ### Local Health Check
-After the local setup, you can run a health check:
+After the local setup you can run a health check:
 ```bash
 curl -f http://localhost:3000/health.json
 ```